Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 For most Malaysian contractors and businesses, insurance bonds deliver the same protection as bank guarantees at a fraction of the true cost.
 The key difference isn't the fee rate.
 It's the working capital impact.

 A RM1 million bank guarantee locks up RM500,000-1,000,000 of your cash.
 An insurance bond keeps that capital working for your business.
-Over a two-year project, that difference can exceed RM100,000 in true cost.
+Over a multi-year project, that gap in available working capital compounds.

 Even for government contracts, many SSTs allow jaminan insurans as an option.
 Before committing your cash to a bank guarantee, check your SST and explore the alternative.